learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ```

 It is always a good idea to draw the probability distributions for samples to visually inspect the differences present between mean and standard deviation.
-Plot both samples' distributions and inspect the overlap using seaborn to get an idea how different the samples might be from one another.
+Plot both samples' distributions and inspect the overlap using seaborn to get an idea of how different the samples might be from one another.

 ```python